-Wastewater Treatment Plant - Raw Screw Pump Rehabilitation
+Wastewater Treatment Plant - Influent Screw Replacement

-One screw pump has already failed and second pump is nearing its end of life.
-The project will replace all 3 raw screw pumps which will prevent Sanitary Sewer Overflow (SSO) possibilities or violation to our NPDES permit due to inability to treat to permit limits.
-The pump preventative maintenance cost will stay the same in the future but items are necessary for permit compliance.
+Due to all 3 pumps failing, the city purchased the new screw pumps in 2019 and has begun the process to construct and install the new pumps which will last until mid-2020.
+The project will replace all 3 raw screw pumps which prevent Sanitary Sewer Overflow (SSO) possibilities and keep operations in compliance with NPDES permit requirements.
+The pump preventative maintenance cost will stay the same in the future, but items are necessary for permit compliance.